Intro-Quantitative-Geology/Lesson-10-Natural-diffusion/README.md

 # Lesson 10: Natural diffusion
-This week we encounter our first common geoscience equation, the diffusion equation, and the lesson for this week differs slightly from the previous lessons:
+This week we encounter our first common geoscience equation, the diffusion equation, and the lesson for this week differs slightly from the previous lessons.

-1. We will start with a short lecture about the diffusion equation in general and its applications for geomorphology.
+We will start with a [short lecture](Lesson/Natural-diffusion-lecture-slides.pdf) about the diffusion equation in general and its applications for geomorphology.
-2. There are some notes posted for how to solve the diffusion equation.
+There are also [some notes](Lesson/Solving-the-diffusion-equation-notes.pdf) posted for how to solve the diffusion equation.
 These are not required reading, but may be of interest for the exercise this week.
-3. As usual we will finish with the exercise for this week.
+As usual we will finish with the [exercise for this week]().

 ## Lesson overview